aoliver44/taxaHFE/README.md

 We developed software, called TaxaHFE (Hierarchical Feature Engineering), which works by first considering the pairwise correlation structure between a taxon and its descendants to prune descendants above a correlation threshold.
 Next it permutes a random forest on the taxon and remaining descendants to determine how important each is at explaining an intervention or clinical covariate.
 If, on average, the taxon is the most important feature in the model, the descendants are dropped, otherwise only the descendants more important than the taxon are kept.
 Last, an optional final filter step considers all features remaining, and again permutes a random forest.
 Any features which are either below the average importance of all remaining features or have a negative or zero average importance are dropped.

+Special thanks to Stephanie M.G.
+Wilson for the logo.
 </br>

 ------------------------------